core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 creator proposes topic name but broker approves
 -->

-A client can add a new topic-configurations to a collection of topics by submitting an initial representation of the initial topic resource (see  {{topic-resource-representation}}) in a POST request to the topic collection URI.
+A client can add a new topic-configuration to a collection of topics by submitting an initial representation of the initial topic resource (see  {{topic-resource-representation}}) in a POST request to the topic collection URI.
 The request MUST specify at least a subset of the properties in  {{topic-properties}}, namely: topic-name and resource-type.

 <!--
    TODO Next two paragraphs are thorny